opengeospatial/GeoPoseGuides/users_guide/README.md

 ## Content

-This folder contains the text for the User Guide
+This folder contains all files for the GeoPose User Guide

-* bp.adoc - the main Best Practice document with references to all sections
+* GeoPose-Users-Guide.adoc - the main User Guide document with references to all sections
 * remaining adocs - each section of the Best Practice document is in a separate document: follow directions in each document to populate
-* figures - figures go here
+* figures - figures used in the GeoPose-Users-Guide.adoc
-* images - Image files for graphics go here.
+* images - images used in the GeoPose-Users-Guide.adoc go here.
 Image files for figures go in the "figures" directory.
 Only place in here images not used in figures (e.g., as parts of tables, as logos, etc.)
-* requirements - (OPTIONAL) directory for requirements and requirement classes to be referenced in clause_7_normative_text.adoc
 * code - (OPTIONAL)sample code to accompany the Best Practice, if desired
 * abstract_tests - (OPTIONAL)the Abstract Test Suite comprising one test for every requirement, optional
 * UML - UML diagrams, if applicable